 EAPs can provide immediate support to nurses looking to bolster their physical, mental, and emotional health.

-In addition to 24/7 counseling sessions, Host Healthcare provides its travelers with Talkspace, an online therapy platform that prioritizes our travelers’ needs above all else.
+In addition to 24/7 confidential counseling sessions, Host Healthcare provides its travelers with Talkspace, an online therapy platform that prioritizes our travelers’ needs above all else.
 We’ll match you with a licensed therapist who you can communicate with over text, audio, or video messaging.

 Why Should You Use an EAP as a Resource in Travel Nursing?